 This is the shortest par 3 on the course.
 Similar to hole number 3, the wind can be blowing here without feeling it on the tee, so look at the tree tops.
 Right side of this green is not very deep, short is better than long when the pin is on that side.
 Once on the green, you will need to pay attention to the subtle breaks.
 Short, but par is your friend.

 Tighten your shoes for this dog leg left par 4.
 A good drive to the right of the fairway bunker is critical to having a chance to hit this green in regulation.
-The second shot is slightly down hill, and usually down wind, so it can play shorter than the distance.
+The second shot is slightly down hill and can play shorter than the distance.
 A high approach shot is needed to have the ball stay close to where it lands.
 Now that you are on the green the real fun begins.
 Take a good look at where the drainage is around this green as this will help you read your putt.
 Take your par and sprint to the next tee.

 This is a demanding par 3.
 The tee box tricks you into aiming left of the green, so alignment is critical.
 This hole is slightly uphill and you will want to avoid the big green side bunker front right, so make sure you take enough club.
 The green will read exactly as you see it, so have confidence in your line and strike an aggressive putt.
 Stay below front pin placements.

 It is all right in front of you when you are standing on this elevated par 4 tee.
 No need to do too much with the tee ball, keep it in the fairway and you will get good roll.
 Try to stay left of the hole on your approach when there is a right pin placement.
 When the pin is left or middle, you have a green light to fire right at it.
 Somewhere in the foothills of California, there is a retired golf course green designer who is chuckling.
 Do not over read this one.